 I didn’t know what to expect when we began this hike but seeing that the top of Parker Ridge didn’t look so far from the trailhead, I figured it would be relatively easy – and it was.
 It’s a gradual 2.5km incline to the ridge, all of which is pretty easy and well marked.
 There is nothing technical involved and absolutely no scrambling.

 We saw young couples, older people, and families with young children and dogs on this hike.
-It truly is a hike for everyone.
+The Parker Ridge trail truly is a hike for everyone.
 Given the ease, I wasn’t expecting the view to be so great, but once you get to the ridge, you have the most spectacular views over the very impressive Saskatchewan Glacier.

 It gets windy once you get to the ridge, so make sure you bring a jacket.
 Because the views were incredible, we hung around for 30 minutes, just enjoying the sunshine, views, and taking photos.

 We hiked Parker Ridge in late June, and there was still quite a bit of snow on the way up.
 Yes, this trail holds a lot of snow, so either bring gaiters or be prepared to get your feet a little wet.
-This hike took us two hours round trip with photo stops, but we are relatively fast hikers.
+This hike took us under two hours round trip with photo stops, but we are relatively fast hikers.
 Average-paced hikers should be able to make it the ridge in an hour, with the descent taking far less than that.
 But don’t rush too much – you’ll miss the incredible beauty.